Calorie control guide for men and women

 - 1 fist of vegetables with each meal;

-- 1 cupped hand of carb dense foods if including extra carbs;
+- 1 cupped hand of carb dense foods with most meals;

-- 1 entire thumb of fat dense foods if including extra fats.
+- 1 entire thumb of fat dense foods with most meals.

 Of course, just like any other form of nutrition planning — including calorie counting – this serves as a starting point.